sab-kaneki/sab-kaneki/README.md

 - 👋 Hi, I’m @sab-kaneki
 - 👀 I’m interested in research and development of new and existing technology
-- 🌱 I’m currently learning electrical and communication engineering
+- 🌱 I’m currently learning electronics and communication engineering
 - 💞️ I’m looking to collaborate on machine learning and AI algorithms
 - 📫 How to reach me sabreshrajeev@gmail.com